Second Council of Ephesus: Opening proceeding

-The acts were then read in full and also the account of an inquiry made on April 13, 449, into the allegation of Eutyches that the synodal acts had been incorrectly noted down, and then the account of another inquiry on April 27, 449, into the accusation made by Eutyches that Flavian had drawn up the sentence against him beforehand.
+The acts were then read in full and also the account of an inquiry made on 13 April 449 into the allegation of Eutyches that the synodal acts had been incorrectly noted down, and then the account of another inquiry, on 27 April 449, into the accusation made by Eutyches that Flavian had drawn up the sentence against him beforehand.
 While the trial was being related, cries arose from those present, declaring a belief in one nature, that two natures meant Nestorianism, and of "Burn Eusebius", and so forth.
 Flavian rose to complain that no opportunity was given to him to defend himself.

 The Acts of the Second Council of Ephesus now give a list of 114 votes in the form of short speeches absolving Eutyches; three of his former judges also absolved him but by the emperor's order they were not allowed to vote.
 Lastly, Barsumas added his voice.
 A petition was read from Eutyches' monastery which had been excommunicated by Flavian.
 The monks asserted that they agreed in all things with Eutyches and with the Holy Fathers, and therefore the synod absolved them.

 An extract from the acts of the first session of the First Council of Ephesus (431 AD) was read next.
 Many of the bishops and also the deacon Hilarus expressed their assent, some adding that nothing beyond that faith could be allowed.

 Dioscorus then spoke, declaring that it followed that Flavian and Eusebius must be deposed, as if an anathema was passed unjustly, and he who passed it was to be judged by the same.
 Flavian and Eusebius had previously interposed an appeal to the Roman Pope and to a synod held by him.

 Evidence given at the ecumenical Council of Chalcedon contradicts the account in the acts of the final scene of the session.
 It was reported at Chalcedon that secretaries of the bishops had been violently prevented from taking notes and it was declared that both Barsumas and Dioscorus struck Flavian.
 It was further reported that many bishops threw themselves on their knees to beg Dioscorus for mercy to Flavian and also Alexandrine Parabolani, that some signed a blank paper, and that others did not sign at all, the names being afterwards filled in of all who were actually present.